How Can Email Developers and Designers Work Better Together?

 “When email developers and designers work together, it’s important to decide what your goals are first.
 What’s the reason for the email? ”

-Megan Boshuyzen, Sr. Email Developer, Email on Acid by Sinch
+Megan Boshuyzen, Sr. Email Developer, Sinch Email on Acid

 Tips for ongoing email collaboration